SuperStar0718/MarkDownScript/data/Collective Abundance.md

 ## Connections

 A pilot project that grew out of Leap Collective.
-Initial funding from the Robert Bosch Foundation.123
+Initial funding from the Robert Bosch Foundation.